jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 The attachment point on the tibia is 36mm below the most distal edge of the patella.

-This is in line with @Yoo2007, where an average value of 38 mm was reported from the 30 female knees which were measrued in MRIs.
+This is in line with @Yoo2007, where an average value of 38 mm was reported from the 30 female knees which were measured in MRIs.

 They report a proximal width of 27.5 mm and a tickness of 3 mm while for the distal tendon a tickness of 4.6 mm and a width of 21.5 mm is reported.